ooni/spec/techniques/tq-028-stuffed-HTTP-camouflage.md

 several “camouflage stuffing” tricks to check if they trigger different
 behavior:

-- append TAB (“\t”) character to Host header before “\r\n”
+- append the TAB (“\t”) character to the Host header before “\r\n”
-- prepend LF (“\n”) to GET
+- prepend a LF (“\n”) to `GET` in the request line
-- append DOT (“.”) to domain in Host header
+- append a DOT (“.”) to the domain in the Host header
-- extra SP (“ “) after GET
+- extra an SP (“ “) after `GET` in the request line
-- newline-space (“\r\n ”) before domain in Host header
+- newline-space (“\r\n ”) before the domain in the Host header
 - “host” or “hoSt” header instead of “Host” header
-- dropping usual space after colon in “Host:example.com”
+- dropping the usual space after the colon in “Host:example.com”
-- adding long “X-Stuff: AAA...AAA” header to push “Host” header to another packet
+- adding a long “X-Stuff: AAA...AAA” header to push the “Host” header into another packet
 - “\n” instead of “\r\n”
 - …

-These tricks may reveal existence of several different DPI boxes inspecting the traffic one after another having different HTTP parser flaws.
+These tricks may reveal the existence of several different DPI boxes inspecting the traffic one after another having different HTTP parser flaws.

 The list of tricks is incomplete and, moreover, may break some HTTP servers.